 A criminal case can only move forward following the federal indictment process.
 After someone is notified of the indictment, it must go to trial within seventy days, unless the defendant waives his speedy trial rights.
-The defendant’s counsel must be given discovery, meaning all of evidence which can be used against the defendant.
+The defendant’s counsel must be given discovery, meaning all of the evidence that can be used against the defendant.
 The Discovery process helps the defendant and attorney determine their best course of action since it is a window into the case they are facing.

 The attorney may decide to file a motion to say they do not believe the Discovery information was obtained properly or to ask questions about something.
 These motions will be reviewed and ruled on; then, the trial will begin.

 During the trial, the prosecutor has the burden of proving each and every element of every criminal charge against the defendant “beyond a reasonable doubt” unanimously.
-The defendant and their attorney will have a chance to argue their case, challenge anything, and add evidence.
+The defendant and their defense attorney will have a chance to argue their case, challenge anything, and add evidence.
 The entire process can take as little as two months or last as long as three years or more.

-When searching for a qualified criminal defense attorney for a federal case, you should look for one who has experience with federal trials and read their client reviews.
+When searching for a qualified and experienced criminal defense attorney for a federal case, you should look for one who has experience with federal trials and read their client reviews.
 It’s important to choose someone you feel comfortable with and someone who has the skills necessary to defend you.

 What Is a Sealed Federal Indictment?

 A charge is immediately brought up to a grand jury during a sealed federal indictment.
 The public cannot search sealed indictments, and witnesses cannot be named until right before the trial.
 This is because some witnesses may be confidential informants.